On the Beilinson fiber square: The Beilinson fiber square

 Moreover, this square becomes cartesian after inverting $p$. \end{corollary} \begin{proof} We can vertically extend the cartesian square \eqref{TChtpycart} via the canonical maps $(-)^{hS^1} \to (-)^{tS^1}$.
 In this case, as we saw earlier, the map $(X \otimes_\SS \mathbb{Z}^{\triv})^{tS^1} \to (X \otimes_\SS \THH(\mathbb{F}_p))^{tS^1}$ is an equivalence.
 Using this identification, we obtain the commutative square \eqref{secondsquare}.
 The fact that \eqref{secondsquare} is cartesian after inverting $p$ follows from the facts that \eqref{TChtpycart} is cartesian and that $(X \otimes_\SS \THH(\mathbb{F}_p))^{hS^1} \to (X \otimes_\SS \THH(\mathbb{F}_p))^{tS^1} \simeq (X \otimes_\SS \mathbb{Z}^{\triv})^{tS^1}$ becomes an equivalence after inverting $p$. \end{proof}

 \begin{remark}[Effective bounds for the denominators in \Cref{getcartsquare1}] For future reference, it will be helpful to give a more effective version of \Cref{getcartsquare1}.
 Consider the total cofiber (cofiber of horizontal cofibers) of the square \eqref{secondsquare}.
 This is given by $\Sigma^2 ( X \otimes_\SS \THH( \mathbb{F}_p))_{hS^1}$ because \eqref{TChtpycart} is homotopy cartesian.
-If $X$ is connective, then it follows that the $\tau_{\leq 2i}$ of the total cofiber is annihilated by $p^i$, since $\tau_{\leq 2i-2} \THH(\mathbb{F}_p)$ is $S^1$-equivariantly annihilated by $p^i$. \end{remark}
+If $X$ is connective, then it follows that the $\tau_{\leq 2i}$ of the total cofiber is annihilated by $p^i$, since $\tau_{\leq 2i-2} \THH(\mathbb{F}_p)$ is $S^1$-equivariantly annihilated by $p^i$: indeed, this follows by the ($S^1$-equivariant) Postnikov filtration, since each nonzero homotopy group of $\THH(\mathbb{F}_p)$ is in even degree and is an $\mathbb{F}_p$-vector space. \end{remark}

 Consequently, we can deduce the following fiber square, which is the basic $\TC$-theoretic result from which the Beilinson fiber square is a consequence. \begin{theorem}[] Let $R$ be a ring (or more generally, a connective associative $H\mathbb{Z}$-algebra spectrum).
 Then there is a natural commutative square of spectra